Vlad-Radz/distributed_pong/README.md

 - no experience developing games;
 - very good coffee without caffeine (so not really useful, but still tasty).

-## Results, or why this codebase sucks
+## Results, or why does this codebase suck
 - Acceptance criteria:
     - I refused on 4 players, and concentrated on 2 (acceptance criteria not fulfilled);
 - Bugs:
     - **BUG**: my implementation has a problem, that I don't assure, that all players subscribed to the necessary topics in message broker and thus can miss messages --> count can differ on diff. hosts;
-    - **BUG**: I worked for the 1st time with `pygame` and didn't know that ball is going to fly into diff. directions on diff. hosts --> so game looks actually different on 2 hosts;
     - **BUG**: if connection with one host was lost, I don't see that on other host.
 - Environment:
     - no proper deployment; I tried to do it with Docker, but lacked time for this.
 My attempts are in a separate branch.